shakiXBT/gooperation/README.md

 ## Usage

-Make sure you have[Foundry](https://github.com/foundry-rs/foundry) installed on your machine.
+Make sure you have [Foundry](https://github.com/foundry-rs/foundry) installed on your machine

 ### Setup